 The Beauty Of Contrast

-When I lived in Hawaii for a year after I graduated college, one of my greatest surprises was realizing that I actually kind of missed the cold.
+When I lived in Hawaii for a year several years back, one of my greatest surprises was realizing that I actually kind of missed the cold.

 Now, if you know me, you know this is a pretty big deal.